Homestead principle: Ayn Rand

 Although that land was originally regarded, in law, as "public property", the method of its allocation, in fact, followed the proper principle (in fact, but not in explicit ideological intention).
 The citizens did not have to pay the government as if it were an owner; ownership began with them, and they earned it by the method which is the source and root of the concept of "property": By working on unused material resources, by turning a wilderness into a civilized settlement.
 Thus, the government, in this case, was acting not as the owner but as the custodian of ownerless resources who defines objectively impartial rules by which potential owners may acquire them.

 Linda and Morris Tannehill

-Linda and Morris Tannehill argue in The Market for Liberty that physically claiming the land (e.g. by fencing it in or prominently staking it out) should be enough to obtain good title:
+Linda and Morris Tannehill argued in their 1970 book The Market for Liberty that physically claiming the land (e.g. by fencing it in or prominently staking it out) should be enough to obtain good title:

 An old and much-respected theory holds that for a man to come into possession of a previously unowned value it is necessary for him [sic] to mix his labor with the land to make it his own.
 But this theory runs into difficulties when one attempts to explain what is meant by 'mixing labor with land'.
 Just how much labor is required, and of what sort?
 If a man [sic] digs a large hole in his land and then fills it up again, can he be said to have mixed his labor with the land?
 Or is it necessary to effect a somewhat permanent change in the land?